Xenecraft/xenecraft.github.io/readme.md

 =====

 XeneCraft website readme.
 Built using jekyll, hosted here on Github
-* RESTful API + Bootstrap/Jekyll + jQuery + Minecraft Assets + Spigot Server Managing on Fluctis
+* RESTful API + Bootstrap/Jekyll + jQuery + Minecraft Assets + Paper/Spigot Server on DedicatedMC

 Check us out on [xenecraft.com](http://xenecraft.com) and play at our Minecraft server!

 Roadmap of Things for the Website:
 -----
-* Redesign in better view
-* Better font face for proper seeming website
-* Better element positioning
-* Responsiveness?
 * Position Fixed: creeper at bottom?
 * Hover over thing?

-Finished
+Changelog
 -----
+### 2020.02.20
+* Much better font face for proper seeming website
+* Moved some content upwards to fill space better
+* Kind-of Responsiveness with Bootstrap Breakpoints
+* Removed two pages for their redundant information
+* Updated other page information for inactiveness

+### 2019.09.29 [handled by Discordbot]
+* Install JSON API to:
+* see who is on
+* see what plugins installed

+### 2017.09.03
-* ~~Include a slideshow to display in server images~~
+* Include a slideshow to display in server images

+### No Timeline [too lazy to look at all commit messages]
 * ~~Migrate Pages from Wordpress~~
 * ~~Purchase Domain and Map It~~
 * ~~Migrate images over to local~~